Homemade Raw or Gently Cooked and Fresh Food Recipe for Dogs and Cats, species appropriate, no grains or other starchy carbohydrates

 - 2Vegetables and 2fruit, fresh or frozen finely chopped:

-- Apples, pears, cherries or berries (i.e. cranberries, raspberries, blue berries, black berries, etc.)
+- Apples, pears, cherries or berries (i.e. cranberries, raspberries, blue berries, black berries, etc.).
+More options, select from the list here.

 - Herbs (optional)